 Statewide Virtual Education Act

-The Statewide Virtual Education Act was signed into law by the governor of Rhode Island in 2012.
-It is a law that seeks to promote the use of virtual learning in K-12 classrooms.
+The Statewide Virtual Education Act was signed into law in 2012.
+It promotes the use of virtual learning in K-12 classrooms.
 The law also requires that all online education programs used in Rhode Island schools be consistent with state standards for traditional instruction, as well as fulfill high school graduation requirements.
 The act calls for the Commissioner and the Board of Regents for elementary and secondary education to create guidelines for the use of online courses in the state's school districts.
-The new law is certainly evidence that the state sees value in online learning as part of the regular curriculum, especially as it applies to digital textbooks.

 The Rhode Island Foundation